SasView/sasview.github.io/faq.md

     *   (On Windows):  C:\Users\\username\\.sasview and C:\Users\\username\\.sasmodels
     *   (on MacOS)  :  ~.sasview\ and ~.sasmodels\

-*   The failure to start SasView appears to have one of three causes:
+*   The failure to start SasView appears to have one of four causes:
     *   (Windows 10 and later) During the Windows setup process the default save location for the users files (ie, anything normally expected to go into C:\Users\\username\\ and any sub-folders thereof) was redirected to the users OneDrive.
 See [here](https://support.microsoft.com/en-us/office/files-save-to-onedrive-by-default-in-windows-10-33da0077-770c-4bda-b61e-8c8e8ca70ac7) for details.
 In essence, this means that Windows changes the locations of the SasView shared folders FROM C:\Users\\username\\.sasview and C:\Users\\username\\.sasmodels TO C:\Users\\username\\OneDrive\\.sasview and C:\Users\\username\\OneDrive\\.sasmodels!
+    *   (Windows 10 and later with SasView 5.0.x upto 5.0.4) The installation of a wholly separate software application has created an environment variable called HOME with a location that is different to the intended SasView installation folder.
     *   The installation process is unable to copy all of the required files to the shared folders
     *   The new installation corrupts the contents of the shared folders

 *   Determining which of these circumstances is the cause may not be entirely straightforward but the following procedure *should* cover all eventualities:
     1. (Windows 10 and later) Check to see if the SasView shared folders have been created in your local OneDrive folder (C:\Users\\username\\OneDrive\\).
 If they *have*, copy them **up** one level and delete them from the OneDrive folder.
 Now try running SasView.

+    2. If Step i) does not apply/work, bring up a Windows shell (type 'cmd' in the Windows search bar) and type 'set'.
+This will alphabetically list all the environment variables in use.
+Look for one called HOME (NB: Windows *only* creates HOMEDRIVE and HOMEPATH).
+If HOME exists, try uninstalling SasView, deleting the HOME variable (you will probably need local administrator permission to do this), and then re-installing SasView.
+Now try running SasView.
+If SasView runs, then try running the other software application that created the HOME variable.
+If the other application now does not start, try re-creating the HOME variable, and then re-test both SasView and the other application.

-    2. If Step i) does not apply/work, locate the the SasView log file **sasview.log** (on Windows this should be in C:\Users\\username\\).
+    3. If Steps i) & ii) do not apply/work, locate the the SasView log file **sasview.log** (on Windows this should be in C:\Users\\username\\).
 Open it in a text editor and search for recent occurrences of the string 'Could not copy'.
 Any matches will look something like this (an actual example reported to the Development Team):
         ```
         2020-08-29 10:57:05,906 : ERROR : sas._config (_config.py:94) :: Could not copy default custom config.
         ```